List of NCAA Division I men's basketball career free throw scoring leaders

 The all-time leader in NCAA free throws made is Tyler Hansbrough of North Carolina.
 From 2005–06 through 2008–09, Hansbrough made 982 free throws, surpassing the 54-year-old record of 905 that was held by Wake Forest's Dickie Hemric.
 While Hansbrough's free throw percentage (79.1%) is better than Hemric's (66.6%), Hemric accomplished the feat in only 104 career games played compared to Hansbrough's 142.

 Five players on this list are Naismith Memorial Basketball Hall of Fame inductees: Pete Maravich, Oscar Robertson, Bill Bradley Joe Dumars, and Alonzo Mourning.
 Some players on this list, such as those whose career games played is below 100, played college basketball during the era before freshmen were allowed to play varsity basketball, and were instead allowed to play freshman or junior varsity basketball only.
 Their free throw makes and attempts could have been significantly higher had they played an additional season.

-George Washington University is the only school that has multiple members on the top 25 all-time free throws made list: Chris Monroe (719) and Joe Holup (714).
-Only one player in the top 25 split his college career between two different schools.
-Steve Rogers, who scored 713 free throws between 1988 and 1992, attended Middle Tennessee before transferring to Alabama State.

 Key

 Top 25 career free throw leaders

+All teams are listed under their current athletic brand names, which do not always match those in use when a listed player was active.